 All residents participate in the introductory Resident As Teacher (RasT) Program sponsored by the University of Florida.
 Those with a particular interest in medical education are encouraged to participate in the full longitudinal program.
 This program offers workshops and lectures that are helpful in developing the resident’s instructional and evaluative skills.
 These are often held at night to ensure that residents are free to attend, regardless of their daytime clinical assignment.
 Residents qualify for certification if they attend 10 distinct training sessions over a 2-year period.

-- All residents are expected to act as educators and ambassadors for the field of neurology when working with clerkship students on inpatient rotations.
+All residents are expected to act as educators and ambassadors for the field of neurology when working with medical students during their four-week clerkship.
 Residents actively participate in:

 - Informal topical teaching as time permits in the afternoons

 - Preparation of student presentations prior to rounding

 - Involvement of students in all facets of the resident inpatient rotation, including supervision of notes, entering orders, calling consults, etc

 - Student achievement of minimal competency in neurology, including how to recognize, examine, assess and treat patients neurological disorders of high prevalence (such as stroke, headache, dementia, dizziness, seizures, back pain and common neuromuscular disorders), and how to recognize and manage (or refer) patients with neurological emergencies

 - Residents with particular interest in education may assist with the clerkship lectures, problem-based learning sets, or lumbar puncture simulation

 Medical students routinely evaluate resident teaching, and the Neurology resident who achieves the best overall assessment from clerkship students during the year will receive the Robert H. Watson Resident Teacher of the Year Award.

 Teaching of residents and interns from other departments